walnuthq/madara-docs/docs/chain/architecture.md

 ## Transaction flow

-TODO: the text is incorrect, the image is closer to reality. fix the text

 When a user issues a transaction it goes through the components in the following way:
-1. The transaction is received by the gateway and is forwarded to the orchestrator
+1. The transaction is received by the orchestrator
 1. The orchestrator assigns the transaction to the sequencer
-1. The sequencer adds the transaction to a block
-1. Once a block is ready, the sequencer executes the block using Starknet OS (SNOS), which generates an execution trace and state diffs (depicting what state changes the block's transactions caused in the blockchain)
+1. The sequencer executes the transaction and generates a state diff (depicting what state changes the transaction causes in the blockchain)
-1. The sequencer publishes the block's transaction data and state diffs to a Data Availability (DA) layer.
+1. The sequencer waits until enough transactions have been received to formalize a block
-1. The sequencer forwards the block's execution trace to a prover
+1. The sequencer assigns "Accepted in L2" status to all of the block's transactions
+1. Meanwhile, the Orchestrator requests proof inputs from the Starknet OS (SNOS)
+1. When receiving such request, the SNOS starts polling the sequencer for a ready block and its related data
+1. Once the block data has been handed to SNOS, it generates input for the validity proof for the orchestrator
-1. The prover generates a cryptographic proof of correctness of the block.
+1. The orchestrator forwards the proof inputs to the prover
-1. The proof is sent to the L1 Settlement Layer verifier contract for verification.
+1. The prover generates a validity proof and forwards this to the settlement layer (Layer 1, Ethereum) verifier contract
 1. The orchestrator monitors the L1 verifier contract and finalizes the block if the proof is valid.

 ```mermaid